What changes about a VRF system once you cross into Glendale

 Local proof angle for Glendale vrf system install.

-A useful proposal names the condition, the decision, and the verification method.
+Documentation is the part of the install that keeps working after the truck leaves.
 For Glendale, the scope should explain how Glendale Water and Power plus SoCalGas documentation and utility context affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the VRF system conversation starts with the home: hillside homes, courtyard buildings, older split systems, and hard-access condensers.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.